Yudi Safrizal

-Muhammad Yudi Safrizal (born 9 June 1999) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club PSIS Semarang.
+Muhammad Yudi Safrizal (born 9 June 1999) is an Indonesian professional footballer who plays as a centre-back for Championship club Persikad Depok.

+Early life

+Yudi was born in 1999 in Medan, North Sumatra.

 Club career

+Youth career

+As a youth player, Yudi joined PON Sumut.

 Karo United F.C.

 In 2018, Yudi joined Karo United in the Liga 3 competition.

 Persipa Pati

 In 2021, Yudi is contracted by Persipa Pati to sail in Liga 2.
+He made three league appearances for Persipa Pati.

 PSIS Semarang

 PSIS Semarang completes the list of players for the second round of the 2022–23 Liga 1.
 On the last day of player registration, PSIS officially registered two players at once, namely striker Rizky Dwi Pangestu and stopper Muhammad Yudi Safrizal.

 Yudi made his professional debut on 12 March 2023 in a match against Borneo Samarinda at the Segiri Stadium, Samarinda.

+Style of play

+Yudi mainly operates as a defender.